 Ritherdon & Co was founded in Great Moor St, Bolton by the current Managing Director’s great grandfather, Percy Ritherdon.
 The company moved to North Bridge Mill, White Lion Brow shortly after that and remained there until just after the Second World War.

 Percy’s interest in chemistry and magic led to a unusual range of Ritherdon products: intially concentrating on electroplating and enamelling for the Edwardian bicycle boom, but also on making tricks for magicians.
 Percy worked closely with the magician Chung Ling Soo for several years in the early 20th Century and there was a locked workshop at North Bridge Mill where a select group of Ritherdon employees worked on the very precise fabrication of these magical tricks.

 More details on Percy Ritherdon’s collaboration with Soo and some of the tricks that Ritherdons made, are given in Jim Steinmeyer’s book The Glorious Deception: The Double Life of William Robinson, aka Chung Ling Soo, the “Marvelous Chinese Conjurer”

 Ritherdon & Co became Ritherdon & Co Limited by registering as company number 126330.

 Ritherdon & Co plated many millions of parts for the War Office during the First World War.

-We began to produce more sheet metalwork with “The renowned “Ritho” Steel and Non-Ferrous Products” being advertised in 1929 (see the advertisement on the right).
+We began to produce more sheet metalwork with “The renowned “Ritho” Steel and Non-Ferrous Products” being advertised in 1929 (see the advertisement in the Gallery).

 Percy Ritherdon died, ending the era of magic tricks and properties manufacture at Ritherdon & Co Ltd. His son George Roland Ritherdon took over as Managing Director.